2nd Plastic Campaign

 - to educate on ways to reuse, reduce and recycle plastic.

-We would like to express our gratitude to Ville de Nice and especially to the Conseillère municipale Dr. Andrée Alziera-Negre for visiting the event.
+We would like to express our gratitude to Ville de Nice and especially to the Conseillère municipale Dr. Andrée Alziera-Negre for visiting and showing interest in our event.
 We would also like to thank Mr. Bonin, Mr. Moretti and Maison de l’Environnement for their huge support and interest, as well as their effective way of taking care of logistics and authorizations.
-Finally, TAF would also like to thank Plage Ruhl Restaurant for their help and kindness.
+TAF would also like to thank Plage Ruhl Restaurant for their help and kindness.

 A special thanks to the ISN students for their help!

-And a warm thank you to Arbia for providing the drinks and snacks and to our youngest ambassador Olympias.
+And a warm thank you to Arbia and her daughter Olympias for providing drinks and snacks.

 Equipped with a strong team of all ages and diverse backgrounds, TAF – The Animal Fund desires to continue to educate and inspire others to SAY NO TO PLASTIC!